yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-04_instructions.md

     ![Querying data in Cosmos DB using Data Explorer in the Azure portal](Linked_Image_Files/M04-E03-T02-img01.png)

-1. In the existing query window.
-Write a query that returns the id, manufacturer and description in a JSON file for productId
+4. In the existing query window, replace the previous query and write a query that returns the id, manufacturer and description in a JSON file for productId

     ```SQL
     SELECT